fatima-amani/CSS-major-assignment/README.md

-#Landing Page using Html and CSS
+# Landing Page using HTML and CSS